-Nor did Paul say at the Acts 15 Conference that Jesus spoke to him personally in a vision, and thus Jesus gave Paul authority to say circumcision was not a requirement to become a Christian.
+Nor did Paul say at the Acts 15 Conference that Jesus spoke to him personally in a vision or by an appearance, and thus Jesus gave Paul authority to say circumcision was not a requirement to become a Christian.
 (Of course it was not a requirement, for in the Law only "sons of Israel" had to be circumcised - Lev.
 12:1-3.)
 Thus, in Acts 15, Paul was silent when among all of the 12 about having any message or direction from Jesus.
 Paul asserted no authority whatsoever at the meeting with the 12 recorded in Acts 15.

 Hence, Acts 15 is the dispositive proof that the reason Paul did not tell Christians at Antioch that he could give a binding decision is because Paul did not yet have that self-belief that he was an Apostle with a capital A.

 The Lesson About the Benjamites in Judges Chapter 20